cdesgrange/cdesgrange.github.io/research.md

   - second the characterization of a specific debris disk.

-In instrumentation, I am doing molecular mapping simulations to test different designs to upgrade potentially the low resolution integral field spectrograph (IFS) of SPHERE into a medium resolution IFS.
+In instrumentation, I am doing in particular molecular mapping simulations to test different designs to upgrade the low resolution integral field spectrograph (IFS) of SPHERE into a medium resolution IFS.